 - Playa Bruja – just a few minutes' drive away from the golden zone lies some of the most amazing beaches you will come across while visiting Mazatlan.
 The waters are shallow enough to swim and walk in and surfers love to frequent the area.

-Activities in Mazatlan, Mexico in the winter
+Activities in Mazatlan, Mexico in the fall, winter, or spring

 - Carnivals – the winter period is one that sees lots of carnivals in Mazatlan.
 Don your brightly colored outfits and head over to the Malecon for some dancing, music, and delicious food as you celebrate some of the oldest carnivals in Mexico.